Saaeroos/Calculator/README.md

 # Calculator
-This caluculator do basic arithmetic operation on numbers
+This project was build by me during the guide period in Restart Network This caluculator do basic arithmetic operation on numbers

-it has some extra features which are:
+### extra features are:

-1_ You cant but 2 operators after each other.
+* You cant but 2 operators after each other.

-2_ you cant but 2 dots after each other.
+* you cant but 2 dots after each other.
 these features decrease the chances of making incorrect equations.

+### Technologies Used build this project:
+* javascript

+### This project was deployed using:
+* heroku

-link below:
+### link for deployed app below:
 https://calculator007.herokuapp.com/